The Legend of Kuekuatsheu and the Creation of the World

 So he sought compensation.

-He taught humans how to survive the winter.
+He taught humans how to survive winter.

 He showed how to observe animals.